FahadBinHussain/Wall-You-Need/src/WallYouNeed/BackieeScraper/README.md

 1. `backiee_latest.html` - The raw HTML from the website
 2. `backiee_wallpapers.md` - Markdown file with wallpaper links

+## Integration with Wall-You-Need

+This project is part of the Wall-You-Need application and provides functionality to fetch wallpaper links from the Backiee website.
+These links can be used to download and manage wallpapers within the main application.

 ## Error Handling

 The application includes error handling to catch and display any exceptions that occur during execution.